Toolback/DepositContracts/README.md

 initialize: This function is called when the contract is deployed and is used to set up the contract, including setting the multi-sig wallet address and protocol governance token address.

-deposit: This function allows users to deposit assets into the platform.
+deposit: Called by Vault on user demand.
+This function allows users to deposit assets into the protocol.

-withdraw: This function allows users to withdraw their deposited assets.
+withdraw: Called by Vault on user demand.
+This function allows users to withdraw their deposited assets.

 addPool: This function allows admins to add a new Pool to the list of deployed pools.